Amazon posts $3.6 billion quarterly profit, outrunning expectations

 Shipping costs continue to outpace revenue growth, amounting to $7.3 billion in the first quarter, up 21 percent.

-Sales growth in Amazon’s fleet of physical stores, including Whole Foods Markets, was up just 1 percent to $4.3 billion.
+Sales growth in Amazon’s fleet of physical stores, including Whole Foods Markets, was up just 1 percent, to $4.3 billion.

 The company reported 630,600 full- and part-time employees, not including contractors or temporary workers, a 12 percent increase from a year ago.